 Here are some considerations:

 - Retirement accounts.
-Retirement accounts.
 If you have a 401(k) account through your job, contribute at least enough to receive your employer match.
-If possible, contribute up to the maximum amount allowed per year.
+If possible, contribute up to the maximum amount allowed per year to make sure your retirement account is well funded.
 When you are age 50 or older, you’re able to add more to your 401(k) account through catch-up contributions.
-A Roth IRA also offers a good opportunity for savings because the investment gains in the account are generally not taxed.
+A Roth IRA offers a good opportunity for savings because the investment gains in the account are generally not taxed.

 Make sure to track how much you will have saved by the time you stop working and what you will expect to spend in retirement.
 You may decide to increase your contributions to your retirement accounts or to wait longer to retire, to build up a larger financial cushion.